 Sir Cecil Walter Hardy Beaton was an English fashion and portrait photographer best known for his work in documenting the British royal family for official publication.
 Queen Elizabeth regularly applauded Beaton's talents as a master photographer and once gave him a scented handkerchief as a souvenir of a very successful photo shoot.
 In addition to the countless portrait sessions Beaton completed with the Queen, he also took the famous wedding photos of the Duke and Duchess of Windsor.

 Francesco Scavullo (1921-2004)

 American fashion photographer Francesco Scavullo is best known for his portraits of the Hollywood elite.
-One of his most famous and controversial plans was a central Comospolitan plan of a Burt Reynolds nu.
-Scavullo also made the headlines at the start of his career for taking the provocative portraits of a young Brooke Shields, who were seen by many as inappropriate.
-Scavullo's portrait work lives on in movie posters, album covers and Broadway programs, including the famous photo taken by actress Julie Andrews for Victor / Victoria.
+One of his most famous and controversial plans was a central Comospolitan plan of a naked Burt Reynolds.
+Scavullo also made headlines at the start of his career for taking the provocative portraits of a young Brooke Shields, who many considered inappropriate.
+Scavullo's portrait work continues in movie posters, album covers and Broadway programs, including the famous photo taken by actress Julie Andrews for Victor / Victoria.

 Herb Ritts (1952-2002)